turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

     /Users/you/ideabox/lib/ideabox/idea_store.rb:4:in `save'
 {% endterminal %}

 This one is _not_ a complaint about the `IdeaStore` class, but a missing method on the Idea instance.
+Ideas do not a way to add an id!

 We can't change the `Idea` class without changing the test first, so open up the `idea_test.rb` file and add a new test: